 Did you know that New Zealand has only a few butterfly species?
+Scientists think that they are relatively recent arrivals, either blown in from Australia or flying in via New Caledonia.
 In spite of the small number, there’s a lot we don’t know about our butterflies.
 The alpine habitats, camouflage and sluggish life cycles of our native butterflies make them tricky insects to find and study in the wild.
 Even our well known butterflies have experts scratching their heads about their habits.

 Citizen science opportunities

 Some of the people helping to fill the gaps in our butterfly knowledge are citizen scientist groups like the Moths and Butterflies New Zealand Trust Pūrerehua Aotearoa (MBNZT), led by Jacqui Knight.
 Volunteers gather information on monarch populations and host plant availability, and are working to prevent the extinction of the endeminc forest ringlet.
 From 2005–2021, MBNZT conducted a tagging programme to establish whether there were migration patterns within the monarch population.
 Tagging data has shown that the majority of monarchs overwinter in the area around where they eclose.
 The MBNZT welcomes school involvement.
 Students become citizen scientists by following established protocols – such as setting up transects and observing monarchs in the school garden as part of the international Monarch Larva Monitoring Project.